At the Zenith of the Veneration of Diana

 the goddess equally protecting huntsmen and chased game.
 But sometime she had to make off … (and is) practically without any importance in the scope of today’s hunting.
 That this was not always so, that the goddess taken over from antiquity once was

-in the centre of German hunting
+at the center of German hunting

 – not only with the nobility ,